How to downgrade from macOS Catalina

 Tip: If you want to roll back to an earlier version of macOS than Mojave, you can.
 To reinstall the OS your Mac shipped with, use the method in ‘How to downgrade if your Mac shipped with Mojave’.
 If you want to roll back to a version of macOS newer than the one your Mac shipped with but older than Mojave, you can download Sierra and earlier versions from the Mac App Store.
 Then follow from Step 3 in ‘Create a bootable installer of Mojave’.

-Still my Mac is underperforming, what to do?
+My Mac is still underperforming, what to do?

 You thought that reverting to macOS Mojave would get your Mac back to norm.
 But if it didn’t and you still experiencing sudden freeze-ups and glitches, full disk cleanup is your answer.
 Probably there are too many conflicting system junk files on your drive that you need to plow through.